-Most homeowners prioritise the decoration and design of their living rooms over their bedrooms.
+Most homeowners prioritise the decoration and design of their living rooms over their bedrooms but these spaces are just as important.
 Bedrooms are more personal and this privacy can allow you to be who you are.
-And that is a liberating feeling.
-In your bedroom, you are not decorating to impress your guests.
-Hence, the style you pick for your bedroom must resonate only with you (and your partner, if applicable).
+And that is a liberating feeling!
+In your bedroom, you are not decorating to impress your guests but to create a space that makes you comfortable.
+Hence, the bedroom styles that you pick must resonate only with you (and your partner, if applicable).
 Thus, bedroom design ideas are essentially personalised.

 Things to Remember While Finalising Bedroom Design Ideas

 - No matter what bedroom design ideas you choose, it’s important to remember that the tranquillity of the space should not be compromised

 - When you pick bedroom styles, stay true to the aesthetics or design language of that style